adligo/papers.adligo.com/data_structures/AllDataStructureIds.md

 <br/>

 This is simply a reference of all of the number space under data structures (1.3.6.1.4.1.33097.1) to their specific files.
 Once in this file a number is mapped to it's name and should NOT be changed!
-This file is the difininitive mapping of ids to names under 1.3.6.1.4.1.33097.1.
+This file is the definitive mapping of ids to names under 1.3.6.1.4.1.33097.1.

 This file is in id number space order;